 Process of Carving & Shaping a Tanto Tsuka

 Once the habaki is made, it is time to create a handle for the blade.
-Before starting to carve the wood core, any additional hardware such as seppa (washer), tsuba (handguard), fuchi (ferrule), or kashira (pommel) are usually made.
+Before starting to carve the wood core, any additional hardware such as seppa (washer), tsuba (handguard), fuchi (ferrule), or kashira (pommel) are prepared.
 Because of the tapering shape of the tang, the handle can be designed to be easily removable for cleaning and sharpening the blade.
 If the handle is to be finished by wrapping with rawhide, leather, or ito (flat silk cord), these must be also planned into the design.
-The kotanto depicted here will have an all wood handle with a samegawa wrapping and no tsuba, so the only additional hardware required is a seppa, a thin metal washer for the habaki to shoulder against.

 A tsuka is created in two distinct stages, first the wood is split and the inside carved to receive the tang, and then it is joined back together and the outside is shaped.
 To increase strength, the tang is placed slightly off centre in the block so that the nakago-ha (bottom edge of the tang) is fully supported by wood rather than resting against the glue joint.